 He has not made any conscious effort to contribute in the projective tests.
 However, some psychologists speculate that his application of free association sprang from the experiments of Francis Galton’s experiments.

 Wundt, Kraepelin, and Jung expounded upon the experiments of association made by Francis Galton.
 Jung finalized 100 stimulus words in 1910 to be used in different kinds of projective tests.
 For each word, the subjects were required to associate a word as quickly as possible.
 Most of the matter used the first word that came into their mind without even bothering of their significant association.

 Kent and Rosanoff brought the projective personality tests in the United States.
 They enhanced the validity of the projective techniques by administering the 100 stimulus words upon a selection of 1000 subjects.
 Initially, they wanted to differentiate between reactions of normal and insane people regarding these selected words.

 Morgan and Murray developed different projective techniques in 1935 and named them as thematic apperception test (TAT).
-They studied normal people with their testing method.
+They studied ordinary people with their testing method.
 They used pictures of one or more people engaged in some ambiguous activity.
-You are asked to describe a dramatic story about thoughts and feelings of the people in the pictures.
+You are asked to describe a dramatic story about thoughts and feelings of the people in the photos.
 They believed that you expose your underlying thoughts, thrust for achievements and your reactions to the situations through your stories.

 Payne started sentence completion projective technique in 1928.
 Now it is an important part of the most of the psychological tests.
 There are numerous extensions of the Payne system available in the testing market.
 These projective personality tests include questions like: